HackTJ/2021/README.md

 - `yarn upgrade-interactive`
 - `yarn dedupe`
-- `yarn run switch-event`: switch to the event repository (configures the project so that builds are for `/2021`)
+- `yarn run switch event`: switch to the event repository (configures the project so that builds are for `/2021`)
-- `yarn run switch-homepage`: switch to the homepage repository (configures the project so that builds are for `/`)
+- `yarn run switch homepage`: switch to the homepage repository (configures the project so that builds are for `/`)
 - `yarn run start`: starts a development server on [port 3000](localhost:3000) and watches files for changes, compiling them on the fly
 - `yarn run build`: compiles all files to the `build/` directory but doesn't watch for changes or start a server
 - `yarn serve build/`: starts a static server using the files in `build/`
-- `yarn run deploy-event`: pushes to the `gh-pages` branch of this repository and deploys the site to <https://hacktj.org/2021>
+- `yarn run deploy event`: pushes to the `gh-pages` branch of this repository and deploys the site to <https://hacktj.org/2021>
-- `yarn run deploy-homepage`: pushes to the [hacktj.github.io repo](https://github.com/HackTJ/hacktj.github.io) and deploys the site to <https://hacktj.org>
+- `yarn run deploy homepage`: pushes to the [hacktj.github.io repo](https://github.com/HackTJ/hacktj.github.io) and deploys the site to <https://hacktj.org>
-- `yarn run deploy-all`: shortcut for both `yarn run deploy-event` and `yarn run deploy-homepage`
+- `yarn run deploy all`: shortcut for both `yarn run deploy event` and `yarn run deploy homepage`

 In the case that one of the endpoints (/2021 or /) doesn't work but the other does, immediately set up a hardcoded redirect in the nonfunctional repository to redirect to the correct site.

 To test a production build locally:

-1.  `yarn run switch-homepage`
+1.  `yarn run switch homepage`
 2.  `yarn run build`
 3.  `yarn serve build`